wynonagcc/airspace-hugo/exampleSite/content/english/_index.md

   - name: Goldiella, Wynona
     image: images/wynonaavatar.png
-    content: I have learned a lot about test-driven development skills as I was in charge of most unit tests, integrations tests, and system tests in this project.
+    content: I have learned a lot about test-driven development skills as I was in charge of most unit tests, integration tests, and system tests in this project.
 I also improved my object-oriented programming skills while I was programming for the logic of the project as we had to practice the SOLID design principles.
   - name: Kapoor, Raghav
     image: images/clients/avater-1.jpg
-    content: I learned how to distribute the contruction of a software application into multple layers using the different software architectual design and patterns.I also honed my logic building skills as i mostly worked on the logic layer of the app development.
+    content: I learned how to distribute the construction of a software application into multiple layers using the different software architectural design and patterns.
+I also honed my logic building skills as I mostly worked on the logic layer of the app development.
   - name: Le, Michael
     image: images/michaelavatar.png
     content: I learned how to divide and connect our code into different layers and how to store data in a persistent database.